SSWConsulting/SSW.Rules.Content/rules/do-you-force-ssl-on-sensitive-methods-like-login-or-register/rule.md

    return View();
 }
 ```
+::: good

-Figure: Good Example – The Login method is protected by HTTPS
+Figure: Good example – The Login method is protected by HTTPS
 :::